 Cardiac Arrest in Disguise

-Both CPR training videos and Hollywood consistently make cardiac arrest appear the same way – a person is lying on the ground, usually face up, unconscious and not moving.
-In reality this is not usually the case.
+Both CPR training videos and Hollywood consistently make cardiac arrest appear the same way – a person lying on the ground, usually face up, unconscious and not moving.
+In reality this is not the case.

 A 2008 study published in Circulation found that 39% of studied patients in the greater Phoenix area had gasping or agonal breaths during the first minutes of cardiac arrest.
 These breaths can be easily mistaken for normal breathing by bystanders causing a delay in starting CPR.